Central Florida Knights Logo (UCF Knights Logo)

 Central Florida Knights Logo 2007

-The redesign was undertaken with the sports department’s return to its original name, which it had received at the beginning of its career.
+The redesign was undertaken to mark the sports department’s return to its original name, which it had adopted at the beginning of its career.
 Changes were also reflected in the logo.
 The image of the university mascot, Knightro, is positioned face-on, so the warrior seems to be moving straight toward the viewer.
 The artists removed the long spear and put a broad sword in the knight’s hands, with which he swung at the enemy.
 Of the many inscriptions, only the abbreviation “UCF” remained.
 It took its place under the character’s right hand.
 The main colors are metallic gold, white, black, and gray.

 2012 – 2017